 If you want to go on safari Sabah-style, the Tabin Wildlife Resort in the Tabin Wildlife Reserve is the place to head.

 This fantastic 1,120 square kilometre reserve is about an hour and a half bumpy drive from Lahad Datu.
 This place is a great place to spot pygmy elephants and primates as well as orangutans.
-In fact, orangutans from Sepilok are released here.
+In fact, orangutans and sun bears from Sepilok are released here.

 This reserve was established in 1984 to protect the endangered sumatran rhinoceros and other wildlife species such as the borneo pygmy elephant, orangutan, clouded leopard and sun bear.
 The reserve is also known for its diverse bird species, including the endemic bornean bristlehead.
 Unfortunately, the rhinoceros are no longer found here but you can still see the other animals and many others.